Intellectual disability: Autism and intellectual disability

 Intellectual disability and autism spectrum disorder (ASD) share clinical characteristics which can result in confusion while diagnosing.
 Overlapping these two disorders, while common, can be detrimental to a person's well-being.
 Differentiating between these two disorders will allow clinicians to deliver or prescribe the appropriate treatments, though comorbidity between ID and ASD is very common; roughly 30% of those with ASD also have ID.
 Both ASD and ID require shortfalls in communication and social awareness as defining criteria.

 In a study conducted in 2016 surveying 2816 cases, it was found that the top subsets that help differentiate between those with ID and ASD are, "impaired non-verbal social behavior and lack of social reciprocity, [...] restricted interests, strict adherence to routines, stereotyped and repetitive motor mannerisms, and preoccupation with parts of objects".
 Those with ASD tend to show more deficits in non-verbal social behavior such as body language and understanding social cues.
 In a study done in 2008 of 336 individuals with varying levels of ID, it was found that those with ID display fewer instances of repetitive or ritualistic behaviors.
 It also recognized that those with ASD, when compared to those with ID, were more likely to isolate themselves and make less eye contact.
 When it comes to classification ID and ASD have very different guidelines.
 ID has a standardized assessment called the Supports Intensity Scale (SIS); this measures severity on a system built around how much support an individual will need.
 While ASD also classifies severity by support needed, there is no standard assessment; clinicians are free to diagnose severity at their own judgment.

 Epilepsy and intellectual disability

-Around 22% of individuals with ID have epilepsy.
-The incidence of epilepsy is associated with level of ID; epilepsy affects around half of individuals with profound ID.
+About 22% of individuals with ID have epilepsy.
+The incidence of epilepsy is associated with level of ID; epilepsy affects about half of individuals with profound ID.
 Proper epilepsy management is particularly crucial in this population, as individuals are at increased risk of sudden unexpected death in epilepsy.
 Nonetheless, epilepsy management in the ID population can be challenging due to high levels of polypharmacy prescribing, drug interactions, and increased vulnerability to adverse effects.
-It is thought that 70% of individuals with ID are pharmaco-resistant, however only around 10% of individuals are prescribed Anti-Seizure Medications (ASMs) licensed for pharmaco-resistant epilepsy.
-Research shows that certain ASMs, including Levetiracetam and Brivaracetam, show similar efficacy and tolerability in individuals with ID as compared to those without.
+It is thought that 70% of individuals with ID are pharmaco-resistant, however only about 10% of individuals are prescribed anti-seizure medications (ASMs) licensed for pharmaco-resistant epilepsy.
+Research shows that certain ASMs, including levetiracetam and brivaracetam, show similar efficacy and tolerability in individuals with ID as compared to those without.
 There is much ongoing research into epilepsy management in the ID population.